Highlights of Patagonia's glaciers

-There are two main national parks where keen hikers (up for hikes of 6 to 8 hours) can get up close to some of the glaciers in a wild and remote setting:
+Patagonia's two most dramatic national parks offer brilliant opportunities for hikers to get up close to some of the glaciers in a wild and remote setting:

-In Torres del Paine National Park, Chile, those hiking the 4-5 day W Trek will hike up the Valle Frances to see the dramatic French Glacier, a hanging glacier.
-You'll also hike towards the Grey Glacier which is a 14 km glacier fed by the ice cap filling the wonderful Lago Grey.
-You can even ice-hike on this glacier, and Swoop's Harriet did just that in March 2015 'Everyone should add Ice Hiking onto a trek in Torres del Paine!'.
-Read Harriet's Review.
+In Chile's Torres del Paine National Park, those hiking the 4-5 day W Trek will hike up the Valle Frances to see the dramatic French Glacier, a hanging glacier.
+You'll also hike towards the Glaciar Grey which is a 14 km glacier fed by the ice cap filling the wonderful Lago Grey.
+For the full icy experience, it's possible to strap on crampons and hike on the surface of the glacier.

-Those hiking the longer Full Circuit or O Circuit will also see the Perros Glacier in the north of the national park and enjoy the incredible views of the Grey Glacier and out to the Patagonian Ice Cap from the Paso John Garner.
+Those hiking the longer Full Circuit (also known as the O Circuit) will also see the Perros Glacier in the north of the national park and enjoy the incredible views of the Grey Glacier and out to the Patagonian Ice Cap from the Paso John Garner.

-The Los Glaciares National Park in Argentina, as the name suggests, is home to dozens of glaciers.
+In Argentina, the well-named Los Glaciares National Park is home to dozens of glaciers.
 For hikers, the best of these are accessed from the small mountain town of El Chalten which sits at the base of Mount FitzRoy.
 There are some wonderful day hikes up to the Torre Glacier and Glaciar Grande.

 In Northern Patagonia, hikers can see the hanging Tronador ('thunder') glacier, so named because of the sound of the ice falling and crashing into the natural amphitheatre hundreds of metres below.

 Adventure cruises to Patagonia's glaciers